 There you have the top 10 exercises you need to get you an athletic body.
 Notice all the exercises on the list are compound movements that use multiple muscles at the same time.
 Athletes generally do not do isolated movements like bicep curls or calf raises as part of their every day training, you can feel free to mix in movements like that if you desire however.

-If you are looking for a complete athletic body workout system to get build strength and athletic muscle then check out MP45 by the fitness experts at Muscle Prodigy It is an awesome program that has everything you need to get a strong, athletic body.
+If you are looking for a complete athletic body workout system to get build strength and athletic muscle then check out Ultimate Athleticism from fitness expert Max Shank.
+It is an awesome program that has everything you need to build a strong and athletic body.